 If deemed safe, a loss adjuster is then appointed by the insurance company to conduct a survey and further assess the damage caused by the fire.
 However, it’s important to note, that the claimant has the right to appoint their own, independent loss adjuster, that works solely for the claimant, to carry out the survey.

-Now that there is a greater understanding of the damage caused and what is required to restore the property, the process of requesting quotes for the cleanup and restoration work can commence.
+Now that there is a greater understanding of the damage caused and what is required to restore the property, the process of requesting quotes for the fire damage cleaners and restoration work can commence.

 The fire investigation team provides signed documentation, instructing the principal holder of the property that they have completed their investigation.
 This document needs to be shared with the company that is carrying out the fire damage cleaning and restoration process.